Sangarshanan/sangarshanan.github.io/_posts/2023-02-26-RUM-conjecture.md

 ### Time-Series Access Methods

 Time series data can be represented through segments means which allowed for space-efficient representation at the expense of accuracy.
 The updates in time-series workloads are significantly different than in relational systems.
 Typically, the aforementioned approaches treat updates that are in effect new time-series in a large collection of time series leaving old data unaffected and requiring append-only style of updates.

-So we optimize for read performance at the expense of both index size and update overhead.
+In most indexes used, we add indexing metadata in order to facilitate read queries making the update more expensive; in essense we optimize for read performance at the expense of both index size and update overhead.

 ### Graph Access Methods

 Here the graph representation plays a big role in performance and each representation may require a very different way to access the data; also, there has been a much smaller effort in standardization when compared with relational systems

-A space efficient graph representation is the compressed spared row (CSR) representation which typically offers immutable data, a key difference from relational data
+A space efficient graph representation is the compressed spared row (CSR) representation which typically offers immutable data, a key difference from relational data.
+There is also LLAMA a method that allows operating on multiversion CSR data, in essence allowing operating on graphs in the presence of incremental data ingest and mutation

+So, LLAMA exchanges additional storage needs by having multiple versions for efficient support of updates balancing off the RUM tradeoff

 ### End of the line